lazywithclass/videos/README.md

 <a href="https://www.youtube.com/watch?v=bmFKEewRRQg">Rob Martin - Teaching functional programming to noobs in mobs (Lambda Days 2016)</a>
 </summary>

-Hire uniors.
+Hire juniors.
 They inspire seniors to work better, they get trained and they can learn more than seniors usually do.
 Why learning functional programming?
 Because simplicity allows to:

  * reason about code